 In honor of Valentine’s day, we thought it would be fitting to present an excerpt from a paper about the LIKE operator because when you like something a lot, it may lead to love!
-If you want more, you can read the full paper “Like, Learn to Love SAS® Like” by Louise Hadden, which won best paper at WUSS 2019.
+If you want more, you can read the full paper “Like, Learn to Love SAS® Like” by Louise Hadden, which won best paper at WUSS 2019 and was also presented at SAS Global Forum 2020.

 SAS provides numerous time- and angst-saving techniques to make the SAS programmer’s life easier.
 Among those techniques are the ability to search and select data using SAS functions and operators in the data step and PROC SQL, as well as the ability to join data sets based on matches at various levels.
 This paper explores how LIKE is featured in each one of these techniques and is suitable for all SAS practitioners.
 I hope that LIKE will become part of your SAS toolbox, too.